 0.000003 seconds (1 allocation: 16 bytes)

-A more reliable alternative for measuring execution time is provided by BenchmarkTools, which addresses the shortcomings of @time in several ways.
+A more reliable alternative for measuring execution time is provided by BenchmarkTools.
+This addresses the shortcomings of @time in several ways.

-First, it reduces result variability by running operations multiple times and then computing summary statistics.
+First, it reduces result variability by running operations multiple times and providing summary statistics.
 It also measures the execution time of functions without compilation latency, since the package discards the first run for the reported timing.
-Additionally, the package allows users to explicitly control variable scope: by prefixing function arguments with the $ symbol, they're treated as local variables during a function call.
+Additionally, the package allows users to explicitly control variable scope: by prefixing function arguments with the $ symbol, these are treated as local variables during a function call.

 The package offers two macros, depending on the level of detail required: @btime, which only reports the minimum time, and @benchmark, which provides detailed statistics.
 Below, we demonstrate their use.